savonet/book/introduction.md

 The language has gone through some major changes since its beginning and maintaining full backward-compatibility was impossible.
-In this book, we assume that you have a version of Liquidsoap which is at least 2.2.
+In this book, we assume that you have a version of Liquidsoap which is at least \liqversion.
 Most examples could easily be adapted to work with earlier versions though, at the cost of making minor changes.